StatisMike/shiny.reglog/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-## 1\.
-Introduction
+## 1. Introduction

 The user authentication in Shiny applications can be very useful.
-Mainly, user can login to read/write some results of their session from/into relational database.
+Mainly, user can login to read and write some results of their session into relational database.

 This package contains modules to use in your Shiny application allowing you to automatically insert boxes for login, register and password reset